BG3-Community-Library-Team/bg3-community/Information/Meshes/Vertex-Painting-Meshes.md

 >
 >Blender gamma corrects the values by setting the values of the R and B components to 01.
 You can use either hex value in the table as only the green channel is used by the vertcut shaders.
 Red and Blue affect cloth physics.
 >
 >Same applies for values in the Hex via glTF column.
-As long as the G component (middle 2 cahracters) are correct, it is fine if the R and/or B components are 01.
+As long as the G component (middle 2 characters) are correct, it is fine if the R and/or B components are 01.
 {.is-info}

 [^1]: If exporting via Collada (dae/gr2).